mlr-org/mlr3fda/README.md

     ##   - fct (1): sex
     ## * Groups: subject_id

-To train a model on this task we first need to extract scalar from the functional columns.
-In the example below, we extract the mean of the functional columns.
+To train a model on this task we first need to extract scalar features from the functions.
+We showcast this below by extracting the mean value.

 ``` r
 library(mlr3pipelines)